Pickled Jalapeno Peppers

 Heat the brine, stirring, just enough to dissolve the sugar and salt.
 No need to bring it to a boil.

-Remove the pot off of the heat and set aside until the jars are stuffed with the jalapenos and garlic.
+Remove the pot from the heat and set aside until the jars are stuffed with the jalapenos and garlic.

-This recipe makes 2-pint jars or a one-quart jar.
-Your choice.
-Once the peppers are prepped cram them into the jars.
+Once the peppers are prepped, cram them into the jars.
 Fill the jars with as many as you can.
 I was able to squeeze in about 5 or 6 peppers in each pint jar.

-Once the jars are stuffed with peppers shove 2 garlic cloves per jar down into the jars.
+Once the mason jars are stuffed with peppers, shove two garlic cloves per jar down into the jars.
 Slowly pour the brine into the jars.
 Enough to cover the peppers.

-Let them cool at room temp before placing the lids on, then store them in the fridge.
-I test after 2 days to see if they are to my liking.
-It normally takes 3 to 5 days for me.
+Let them cool to room temperature before placing the lids on, then store them in the fridge.
+I test after two days to see if they are to my liking.
+It usually takes 3 to 5 days for me.

 FAQ

-Pickling can tame the heat a little but it really depends on how spicy the jalapenos start with.
-If you are looking for a less spicy taste definitely remove the seeds and ribs.
+Pickling can tame the heat a little, but it really depends on how spicy the jalapenos are to start with.
+If you want a less spicy taste, definitely remove the seeds and ribs.
+Try adding a few slices of carrots to help reduce the spiciness.

 I treat these as I would any opened jar of jalapenos.
-They should last a long while if kept refrigerated in an airtight jar.
+They should last a long while, at least three months, if stored in the refrigerator in an airtight jar.

 This is not a canning recipe.
 They are not shelf stable and must be kept refrigerated.